 Women have a naturally lower center of gravity than men so balancing on the rocks sometimes comes easier for women than men.
 Our legs are stronger than our arms so therefore, I totally took advantage of them until I slowly build up strength in the buttock, arms, and core.
 All the muscles intertwine with each other.
 Therefore, women develop better techniques naturally and quickly because we do not rely solely on strength to rock climb.

 Rock climbing activates many muscles throughout the body.
 In this article we will focus primarily on the three complaints that prevent women from trying rock climbing:

 - the arms

 Five Best Exercises for Rock Climbing

-Here are five best exercises for rock climbing to help beginners feel less intimidated by the rock wall.
+Here are the five best exercises for rock climbing to help beginners feel less intimidated by the rock wall.
 Keep in mind always have a good posture when doing these exercises.
-Lead with your chest, chin slightly raise, head line up with your shoulders, shoulder rotate back and by your side, relax, breathe and not tense up.
+Lead with your chest, chin slightly raises, headline up with your shoulders, shoulder rotate back and by your side, relax, breathe, and not tense up.

-Doing lunges help strengthening the thigh and the buttock for dynamic motion when you use your left leg or right leg to lunge into the next rock hold.
+Doing lunges help to strengthen the thigh and the buttock for dynamic motion when you use your left leg or right leg to lunge into the next rock hold.

 This happens pretty often in sport climbing where I find myself having to side lunge into the next hold.
-This also help activate and strengthen your core.
+This also helps activate and strengthen your core.

-- Pull ups with forearm or overhand grip and also underhand grip.
+- Pull-ups with the forearm or overhand grip and also underhand grip.

 - Yoga plank or push up position pose.
 Hold from 30 seconds to 1 minute.
 You can build up for a longer time if necessary.
-This exercise strengthen the core muscles which includes the abdominal, the back, and the pelvic muscle.
+This exercise strengthens the core muscles which include the abdominals, the back, and the pelvic muscle.

 As always if you have additional questions or comments, please leave your thoughts below.